leehuhlee/leehuhlee.github.io/_posts/2021-09-14-Clean-Code.md

   - Refactoring is an iterative process full of trial and error, inevitably converging on something that we feel is worthy of a professional.

 # Chapter 16: Refactoring SerialDate
+  - It's generally a bad idea for base classes to know about their derivatives.
+  - To fix this, we should use the `Abstract Factory` pattern.
+  - If something logical depends on the implementation, then something physical should too.

+# Chapter 17: Smells and Heuristics
+  -